 Issue Recommended Modification Reason for not accepting Reporter's Modification NLC Proposed Final Adoption Position Issue 010 Strategic Town Centres - Purpose of Place Related Sites: McKinnon Mills, Kirkshaws Road, Coatbridge B&Q, Caldeen Road, Coatbridge 3.
 On page 46 of the proposed plan, after the section headed "Local Centres", insert the following new section: Commercial Centres Three large urban centres with floorspace over 20,000 square metres.
-The Council considers this is an unreasonable conclusion based on the evidence available to the reporter as per S19(10)(a)(i) and the Town and Country Planning (Grounds for Declining to Follow Recommendations) (Scotland) Regulations 2009.
-Issue 012 Recommendation 1 adds McKinnon Mills, Coatbridge, as a fourth Commercial Centre.
-Issue 012 Recommendation 2 adds B&Q, Coatbridge, as a fifth Commercial Centre.
-Neither of these additional Commercial Centres is over 20,000 square metres in size Issue 010 Recommendation 3 is rendered redundant and factually incorrect by Issue 012 Recommendations 1 and 2.
+InocurrentThe Council considers this is an unreasonable conclusion based on the evidence available to the reporter as per S19(10)(a)(i) and the Town and Country Planning (Grounds for Declining to Follow Recommendations) (Scotland) Regulations 2009.Issue 012 Recommendation 1 adds McKinnon Mills, Coatbridge, as a fourth Commercial Centre.Issue 012 Recommendation 2 adds B&Q, Coatbridge, as a fifth Commercial Centre.Issue 012 Recommendation 2 adds B&Q, Coatbridge, as a fifth Commercial Centre.Neither of these additional Commercial Centres is over 20,000 square metres in sizeIssue 010 Recommendation 3 is rendered redundant and factually incorrect by Issue 012 Recommendations 1 and 2.
 Retaining this as "three" and "over 20,000 square metres" represents a self-misdirection on behalf of the Reporter in making a Recommendation that could not have been reasonably made from the evidence as laid out in the full Report of Examination.
-On page 46 (or equivalent) of the Local Development Plan, after the section headed "Local Centres", insert the following new section: "Commercial Centres 5 established large urban centres, with functions defined by Scottish Planning Policy Paragraph 63."
+On page 46 (or equivalent) of the Local Development Plan, after the section headed "Local Centres", insert the following new section "Commercial Centres 5 established large urban centres, with functions defined by Scottish Planning Policy Paragraph 63."
 Notwithstanding the above, there is a policy gap in the Report regarding Commercial Centres.
-The Reporter's Recommendation means that Commercial Centres would be the only Land Use Character Areas in the Plan without a Purpose of Place Policy governing their purpose and appropriate uses or an Amount of Development Policy defining the appropriate amount of development permissible before assessment of appropriateness or effect on the rest of the Network of Centres is required.
+The Reporter's Recommendation means that Commercial